Make Money Fast: Digital appearances

-The scam was forwarded over e-mail and Usenet.
-By 1994 "Make Money Fast" became one of the most persistent spams with multiple variations.
-The chain letters follow a rigidly predefined format or template with minor variations (such as claiming to be from a retired lawyer or claiming to be selling "reports" in order to attempt to make the scheme appear lawful).
-They quickly became repetitive, causing them to be bait for widespread satire or parody.
+Nevertheless, copies of the chain letter continued to circulate, either via Walton's post or other branches from BBSes.
+By 1994, "Make Money Fast" became one of the most persistent spam messages on BBSes and Usenet, with multiple variations.
+Several Usenet group FAQs specifically forbade "MAKE.MONEY.FAST" or the "Dave Rhodes" chain letter by name.

+Its infamy led to various parodies.
 One widespread parody begins with the subject of, "GET.ARRESTED.FAST" and the line, "Hi, I'm Dave Rhodes, and I'm in jail".
 Another parody sent around in academic circles is, "Make Tenure Fast", substituting the sending of money to individuals on a list with listing journal citations.
+Another popular parody depicts the cast of movie commentary show Mystery Science Theater 3000 reacting to the chain letter.
+A Usenet group was established in February 1994 to parody the chain letter, named "alt.make.money.fast".